-Remediate Modern Texts
+Remediate Modernized Texts

 When remediating a text, flag anything you think may be a mistake (typos, misplaced